peterlidee/searchparams-next-15/article/article-4.md

 Our little app has some more components and functions but only `<ListControles />` matters for this series because it uses `useSearchParams`, `usePathname` and `useRouter`.
 In the next part I will show how to mock and test this component.

 I wrote some tests for the other components too but I won't go into to those.
-You can see the tests in the [repo]().
+You can see the tests in the [repo](TODO: add link).

-TODO: add link
-TODO: maybe integration test

 If you want to support my writing, you can [donate with paypal](https://www.paypal.com/donate/?hosted_button_id=4D78YQU4V5NEJ).